Sonatina for Piano

 Later on, in August 2000, Duncan Honeybourne performed the Piano Sonata No.1 at the Three Choirs Festival, while he was still a student.

-Duncan went on to give numerous performances in his recitals championing British composers.
+Duncan went on to give numerous further performances in his recitals championing British composers.

 American pianist, Anne Madison, gave a number of performances in Vienna, England and the USA and recorded the work in Vienna on CD, entitled 'Messen und Sonaten', in 2001.
 Being a linguist and German speaker, I loved thd trips we made to Vienna for various concerts given by Anne and horn player, Jim Lowe, and talks given by Andrew.